-Other situations will require more nuanced determinations of mosquito problems.
+For marshes where aerial larviciding is not routinely conducted, more nuanced evaluations will be made.
 Areas that experience elevated trap counts due to brood development, where virus isolations have been made, even if in species other than Oc. sollicitans, and where surveillance of mosquito breeding sites show the presence of larvae, are all potential locations for water management projects.
 Salt marshes in the vicinity of populated areas that generate many complaints about biting mosquitoes are also candidates for source reduction steps.